 10.1 Members of Council are required to conduct themselves in accordance with the Municipal Elections Act, 1996, as may be amended from time to time, and any Region policies.
 The use of Regional resources, both property and staff time, for any election-related activity is strictly prohibited.
 Election-related activity applies to the Member's campaign and any other election campaigns for municipal, provincial or federal office.

 Responsibilities:

 Role: Members of Regional Council

-Responsibilities: Adhere to the provisions of the Code of Conduct for Members of Regional Council and ensure compliance with all applicable legislation as well as all procedures, rules or policies of the Region governing their ethical behaviour
+Responsibilities: Adhere to the provisions of the Code of Conduct for Members of legislation as well as all procedures, rules or policies of the Region governing their ethical behaviour